 Columbia Records signed her out of high school, but refused to release the songs she wrote.
-4 years later, industry legend Clive Davis, who had signed Santana, Whitney Houston, and Janis Joplin, signed her to his J Records and released her first album, Songs In A minor, which went to #1.
+Four years later, industry legend Clive Davis, who had signed Santana, Whitney Houston and Janis Joplin, signed her to his J Records and released her first album, Songs In A Minor, which went to #1.

 Many people found out about her when she made appearances on Oprah and Jay Leno's shows in 2001.
 Clive Davis wrote a personal letter to Oprah which helped get her on.

 Her mother is Italian and her father is black.
 They grew up in a poor section of New York City.

 Keys learned classical piano through rigorous training using the Suzuki Method.
 She wanted to quit when she was 11, but her mom wouldn't let her.

 "I was at the piano while everybody was outside playing," she told NPR.
 "It unlocked the ability to be able to write my own music and put my own chords and things I heard in my own head to different lyrics that I felt.
 And I never, ever had to wait for anybody to write something for me."

 She writes and produces all her songs - something that makes her very marketable.

 Her music combines elements of R&B, hip-hop, jazz, and classical music.
 All of these styles influenced her when she was growing up.

 Her birth name is Alicia Augello-Cook.
 Her mother is Italian and Irish, her father is African-American.
 Alicia Keys explanation on why she chose her stage name: "It's like the piano keys.
 And it can open so many doors."